webhost/adaptivepayments-sdk-dotnet/Samples/IPN-README.md

 ## Configuration

-* Configure the 'mode' parameter in your Web.Config file or pass in a dictionary containing the 'mode' parameter.
+* Configure the 'mode' parameter by passing in a dictionary containing the 'mode' parameter as shown below (Skip this if you are configuring 'mode' in Web.config file).
 See the SDK README file for more on configuration.

+		Dictionary<string, string> configMap = new Dictionary<string, string>();

+		// Endpoints are varied depending on whether sandbox OR live is chosen for mode configMap.Add("mode", "sandbox");

+		// These values are defaulted in SDK.
+If you want to override default values, uncomment it and add your value.
+		// configMap.Add("connectionTimeout", "5000");
+		// configMap.Add("requestRetries", "2");
 * A utility class 'IPNMessage.cs' is provided in sdk-core-dotnet for IPN message validation.